optimal-uoft/NeurCAM/README.md

 # NeurCAM
-This is the repository for the Neural Clustering Additive Model.
+This is the official implementation of the Neural Clustering Additive Model (NeurCAM): https://arxiv.org/abs/2408.13361

 ## Environment Setup
 To set up the environment, run the following commands: